c-blake/bu/doc/stripe.md

 process-slot-var to string keys.
 This is all trivial enough that it's probably been done many times by many folks to suit their idiosyncratic tastes.

-Anyway, your "chunks" of work need to be on the large side (>30..100 usec) for this to make sense or even larger if a real shell launch per command is involved.
-If your per job code is shell-ish you may be able to do something lower overhead (fork scale rather than exec scale) with `wait -n` added to Bash in 2014, IIRC.
+Anyway, "chunks" of work need to be >30-100 microsec for this to make sense[^1].
+If per-job code is shell-ish, you may be able to do a lower overhead (fork scale rather than exec scale) system with `wait -n` added to Bash in 2014, IIRC.

+[^1]: or even larger if a real shell launch per command is involved..